On Second-Order Statistics of the Log-Average Periodogram for Gaussian Processes: Introduction

-The log-average periodogram is a crucial quantity in various applications such as estimating the long memory parameter \cite{robinson1995log}, cepstral coefficients \cite{gunter2001bias,sandberg2012optimal}, and the spectral density function \cite{klockmann2023efficient}.
-Averaging adjacent frequencies of the periodogram has been a well-known technique to reduce variance, with various kernel functions proposed for this purpose such as Bartletts's window, Welch's window, the triangular kernel, see e.g., \citet{welch1967use} and \citet{bartlett1950periodogram}.
-Numerical studies demonstrate that the log-average periodogram has superior performance in estimating the Hurst parameter compared to the non-averaged log-periodogram \cite{karagiannis2006understanding}.\\
+The log-average periodogram is widely used in signal processing.
+While arithmetic averaging is a well-known method to reduce the variance \cite{li2019second}, the logarithm's variance-stabilizing effect for Gamma-distributed data ensures that $\text{var}[\log(Y_i^2)]$ is constant.
+Compared to the log-periodogram, additional averaging of adjacent frequencies reduces negative skewness \cite{heidelberger1981spectral}.
+The log-average periodogram is for example used to estimate the spectral density, the covariance matrix, the memory (Hurst) parameter, or the cepstral coefficients \cite{klockmann2024efficient,heidelberger1981spectral,robinson1995log,moulines1999broadband,velasco2000non,hurvich2002fexp,sandberg2012optimal}.
+Several numerical studies suggest that estimators based on the log-average periodogram are more accurate, see \cite{klockmann2024efficient,sandberg2012optimal} and \cite{karagiannis2006understanding}.

-Estimation and inference for the periodogram and estimators based on it are usually performed under the assumption of independence of the spectral components.
-However, the spectral components are independent only asymptotically (for $p\to\infty$) and for time series with a fast enough decaying autocovariance function.
-Taking into account this dependence explicitly leads to improved finite sample performance and more accurate inference for periodogram-based estimators.
-For example, \citet{ephraim2005second} derived the covariance of the log-periodogram and demonstrated enhanced performance in cepstral coefficient estimation when accounting for the covariance structure.
-However, no formulas for the covariance matrix of the log-periodogram with averaged frequencies are available, to the best of our knowledge.\\
+Estimation and inference for the periodogram and estimators based on it usually assume independent spectral components.
+However, this independence holds only asymptotically (for $k{\to}\infty$) and for time series with a rapidly decaying autocovariance function.
+Explicitly considering this dependence allows to improve finite-sample performance and inference for periodogram-based estimators.
+For example, \cite{ephraim2005second} derived the covariance of the log-periodogram, showing enhanced performance in cepstral coefficient estimation when accounting for the covariance structure.
+However, to the best of our knowledge, no formula exists for the covariance matrix of the log-periodogram with averaged frequencies.

-In this paper, the covariance structure of the log-average periodogram for a stationary Gaussian process with a smooth spectral density function is derived.
-The obtained covariance expression extends the work of \citet{ephraim2005second} by accounting for the averaging of local frequencies and complements the work of \citet{gunter2001bias}, which computes only the bias and variance of the log-average periodogram.
+This paper derives the covariance structure of the log-average periodogram for a stationary Gaussian process with a smooth spectral density function.
+The obtained covariance expression extends the work of \cite{ephraim2005second} by accounting for the averaging of adjacent frequencies.
+The new formula is of both theoretical interest and practical use.
+Furthermore, a new expression for the non-integer moments of a non-central chi-squared distribution is derived, generalizing the results of \cite{rujivan2023analytically} to negative exponents.